MonikaBarget/Revolts/overviews.md

 Other tables and charts relating to the publication of **provincial papers** and the circulation of manuscript material will follow over time.

-<h3 id="vocabulary">Tagged vocabulary extracted from eighteenth-century publications</h3>
+<h3>Tagged vocabulary extracted from eighteenth-century publications</h3>

 Vocabulary relating to agents, media and political concepts of the eighteenth-century have been semi-automatically extracted from eighteenth-century publications and tagged in order to consistently analyse discourse developments over time and across space.